nerdsupremacist/Graphaello/README.md

 | [Repo](https://github.com/nerdsupremacist/graphaello-countries-example) | [Repo](https://github.com/nerdsupremacist/graphaello-music-example)      | [Repo](https://github.com/nerdsupremacist/CovidUI)

 ## Tutorial
+This Readme is intended to document everything about Graphaello, from the CLI and API.
-I wrote a long [tutorial](https://quintero.io/blog/Graphaello/) where I go into the benefits of Graphaello and how to build a simple App to browse movies with it.
+However, for starting out that's not the best resource.
+I wrote a [tutorial](https://quintero.io/blog/Graphaello/) where I go into the benefits of Graphaello and how to build a simple App to browse movies with it.
+This post is intended even for people who are not familiar GraphQL at all.
+So if you're interested please do check it out [here](https://quintero.io/blog/Graphaello/).

 ![](https://quintero.io/images/rest-smoking-data.gif)

 ## TLDR?